 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 We’re probably going to find out vampires are vulnerable to lattes now too, aren’t we.

-Joanne also had plenty to say on It’s Good, Except It Sucks about the genuine horror – and not for the right reasons – that is Blade: Trinity here.
-Sophie Davies joined me for a chat about the first Blade movie here, and Blade’s debut in the Marvel Cinematic Universe features in my chat with Miriam Kent about Eternals here.
+Joanne also had plenty to say on It’s Good, Except It Sucks about the genuine horror – and not for the right reasons – that is Blade: Trinity here, as well as a chat about Avengers Assemble here.
+Sophie Davies joined me for a chat about the first Blade movie here, and Blade’s debut in the Marvel Cinematic Universe features in Eternals with Miriam Kent here.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.